Optimism-Educators/TechInterviewMaster/Interview/Python/Solutions/140+ Basic Python Programs/Program 123/README.md

 - **Edge Case Handling**:
   - The 0-indexed element in `lst2` and the n-1 indexed element in `lst1` are not checked as per the problem's instructions.

----

-Let me know if you need further changes or additions!